Skip to content

 required

-fs int
+fs float

 Sampling frequency